bitkarrot/lntools/README.md

 # lntools

 ## Purpose
-To generate Unique LNURLw withdraw links from LNbits.com using a csv spreadsheet.
+To generate *Unique* LNURLw withdraw links from LNbits.com using a csv spreadsheet.

+The spreadsheet would include the following:

+- **Title** : usually the name for the withdraw link,
+- **MaxSat** : the number of satoshis that can be withdrawn from the link
+- **Uses** : The maximum number of times the link can be used.

+The output would be a spreadsheet containing the Titles, *Unique* LNURLS and *Unique* Sharelinks for each withdraw link.
+All of this output information is also visible in the lnbits admin panel.

 ## Installation:
 ```